GoogleChrome/web.dev/src/site/content/en/blog/fetch-metadata/index.md

 #### Step 2: Allow same-site and browser-initiated requests
 Any requests that do not originate from a cross-origin context (like *evil.example*) will be allowed.
-In particular these are requests that:
+In particular, these are requests that:
  -  Originate from your own application (e.g. a same-origin request where *site.example* requests *site.example/foo.json* will always be allowed).
  - Originate from your subdomains.
  -  Are explicitly caused by a user's interaction with the user agent (e.g. direct navigation or by clicking a bookmark, etc.).